lalochazia/hot-cold-helper/README.md

 ### Changelog

 * v1.1: Added shorthand teleport locations (with hotkeys) as an optional toggle, and highlighting of optimal item in inventory
+* v1.2: Added support for beginner clues, and highlighting for teleport icons